yannickjemmely/Mida/README.md

 Mida is designed to:
 - Trade financial assets such as stocks, crypto, forex or commodities;
-- Operate with any broker and exchange account using only JavaScript/TypeScript;
+- Operate with any broker and exchange using only JavaScript/TypeScript;
 - Automate and backtest trading strategies through expert advisors;
-- Analyze market prices with indicators and analysis interfaces.
+- Analyze markets and prices with indicators and analysis interfaces.

 Furthermore, Mida is free and open source, join the [Discord community](https://discord.gg/cKyWTUsr3q).